Gaya Travel recently experienced the Turkey Winter Indulgence Tour, which left the whole team totally in awe.

 We departed Cappadocia in the morning and headed to Konya, a city full of mosques and Seljuk vestiges that were built in the 11th Century.
 The main attraction of Konya is the Mevlana Museum, which was once a madrasah (Muslim religious school) that served as the base for the Mevlevī Sufi Order, famous for its Whirling Dervishes.
 The museum is also the location for the tomb of the famous poet cum jurist cum theologian cum Sufi mystic, Mevlana Jalal ad-Din Muhammad Rumi, who passed away in 1273 A.D.
 Hailed from the village of Wakhsh in Tajikistan, Rumi moved to Konya after performing hajj in 1250 to fulfil an invitation by the Anatolian Seljuk Sultan.

-At the museum, travellers can learn how the dervishes once led their lives through the lifelike dioramic displays and visit Rumi’s tomb.
+At the museum, travellers can learn how the dervishes (individuals who belong to the Sufi order) once led their lives through the lifelike dioramic displays and visit Rumi’s tomb.
 Since Rumi, also known as the Mevlana, is highly revered in Turkey, the place is swarmed by locals who come to pay homage.
 On 17 December every year, Konya commemorates the passing of the Maulana, thus the museum tends to get more visitors than usual.

 What makes Rumi’s teachings appealing is the fact that the core of his belief is based on respecting and accepting all human beings irrespective of their backgrounds, colour or creed.
 He believed that love is the basis of life and the means to connect with God – to love God, you first must love other human beings and His creations.
 He also developed the spiritual guide book that touches on humanity and connection with God called Mesnavi or Mathnawi, which is six volumes long, originally written in Persian and contained over 25,000 couplets.
 Rumi also used poetry, music and dance extensively to connect to God.
-The order that he founded developed the whirling dance, which are normally performed by dervishes, individuals who belong to the Sufi order, as a way to connect to the Creator.
+The order that he founded developed the whirling dance, which is normally performed by dervishes as a way to connect to the Creator.

 Note: Be prepared for an amazing trip along the stretch from Konya to Pamukkale.
 Taking approximately 6-hours, the journey covers varied sceneries of Turkey’s hinterland, from plains to lush farmlands to craggy mountainous outcrops to forested hills.
-Enjoy stops along the way such as Agacli to savour smooth Mado ice cream and at Akdeniz; where we enjoyed local yoghurt mixed with honey and poppy seed.
+Enjoy stops along the way such as Agacli to savour smooth Mado ice cream and Akdeniz to enjoy local yoghurt mixed with honey and poppy seed.

 Located in the province of Denizli, Pamukkale or Cotton Castle is characterised by cascaded terraces and travertine formed by mineral sediments like calcium carbonate that have been brought along by water that has been flowing from the hotsprings and settled along the way for thousands of years.
 The water from the hot springs is believed to have curative properties and been used as thermal bath since 2nd Century BC.
 Do be careful when walking on the Cotton Castle’s slippery slopes.